 It's an early start to catch the sunrise over Uluru, but it's worth definitely worth the effort.
 While the morning's fresh enjoy an unguided walk around the base of Uluru.
 Deepen your understanding of the land and the Mala people as you take a cultural interpretive walk with an Aboriginal guide (and interpreter)^.
 It's a unique opportunity to share experiences, connect with and learn about the oldest culture on earth.
 Afterwards, you will have the opportunity to purchase Aboriginal arts and crafts at the Cultural Centre before we travel to our exclusive campsite within the Watarrka National Park (Kings Canyon) where we sleep for the night.
 (BLD)

 There's a lot to explore at Kings Canyon as we check out the Amphitheatre, Lost City, the lush and ancient Garden of Eden and the sheer outcrops of the North and South walls.
-After lunch, we head back to Alice Springs via the Giles track where we settle in for the evening at our campsite.
+After lunch, we head back to Alice Springs where we settle in for the evening at our hostel.
 You may like to enjoy dinner in Alice Springs with your group tonight (own expense).
 Accommodation tonight is at Haven Backpackers in Alice Springs.
 (BL)

 Day 4 – Alice Springs to Western MacDonnell National Park